This menu is from my Mexican cooking class featuring the foods of the state of Puebla, situated in east-central Mexico.

 - For dipping the molotes, we made a ‘salsa martajada‘, a charred jalapeño and tomato salsa that was prepared in a mojalcate.

-- The main course was a ‘sencillo‘ (simple) mole, that used almost 50 chiles, all ground into a paste and poured over the chicken that had provided chicken stock for the soup.
+- The main course was a ‘sencillo‘ (simple) mole, that used only about 50 chiles, all ground into a paste and poured over the chicken that had provided chicken stock for the soup.
 (How we made it.)

 - The mole was accompanied with ‘arroz a la mexicana‘.
 (How we made it.)